Panasonic GX85 vs Sony A6500

 It is notable that the A6500 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The GX85 does not feature such a mic input.

-Both the GX85 and the A6500 are recent models that are part of the current product line-up.
-The GX85 replaced the earlier Panasonic GX7, while the A6500 followed on from the Sony A6300.
+The GX85 is a recent model that features in the current product line-up of Panasonic.
+In contrast, the A6500 has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the A6500 was succeeded by the Sony A6600.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Sony websites.

 So how do things add up?
 Is the Panasonic GX85 better than the Sony A6500 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Panasonic Lumix DMC-GX85:

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.

 - More detailed viewfinder: Has higher resolution electronic viewfinder (2765k vs 2359k dots).